This post may contain affiliate links. Please see our disclosure policy.

 For Cream Cheese Filling

-- In a medium mixing bowl, cream the vanilla, butter, and cream cheese using a handheld mixer on medium speed until smooth.
+- In a medium mixing bowl, cream together 6 ounces cream cheese, 4 tablespoons unsalted butter, and 1 teaspoon vanilla extract using a handheld mixer on medium speed until smooth.

 Assemble Pumpkin Roll